espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.md

 Parameters:
 - **\<mode>**: the receive mode of socket data is active mode by default.
-    - 0: active mode - ESP AT will send all the received socket data instantly to host MCU through UART with header “+IPD".
+    - 0: active mode - ESP-AT will send all the received socket data instantly to host MCU through UART with header “+IPD".
-    - 1: passive mode - ESP AT will keep the received socket data in an internal buffer (default is 5744 bytes), and wait for host MCU to read the data.
+    - 1: passive mode - ESP-AT will keep the received socket data in an internal buffer (default is 5744 bytes), and wait for host MCU to read the data.
 If the buffer is full, the socket transmission will be blocked.

 Example: